 Grant + Funding Assistance

-Following completion of the plan, ISG successfully secured $250,625 in funding through an EPA 319 grant to implement two wetland restorations, several side inlets, and streambank restoration at an inlet to South Heron Lake that was heavily eroded, all aimed at improving water quality and reducing phosphorus in South Heron Lake and the larger West Fork Des Moines River watershed.
+ISG also supported the application process that resulted in $250,625 in funding through an EPA 319 grant to implement two wetland restorations, several side inlets, and streambank restoration at an inlet to SHL that was heavily eroded, all aimed at improving water quality and reducing phosphorus in SHL and the larger West Fork Des Moines River watershed.

-A partner through all stages of the project, from planning and design to funding and implementation, ISG continues to support the efforts of the HLWD, most recently securing $50,106 of funding through a Department of Natural Resources Conservation Partners grant to complete a 62-acre wetland enhancement project in the Toe Wildlife Management Area to the southeast of South Heron Lake.
+Another ISG supported application resulted in $50,106 in funding through a Department of Natural Resources Conservation Partners grant to complete a 62-acre wetland enhancement project in the Toe Wildlife Management Area to the southeast of SHL.

-HLWD was awarded a $61,500 multi-purpose drainage management grant from the Minnesota Board of Water and Soil Resources (BWSR) to support this portion of the South Heron Lake TMDL Implementation Plan from the Clean Water Fund.
-HLWD partnered with the Minnesota Board of Water and Soil Resources, and the Jackson County Soil and Watershed Conservation District to develop and fund the project which included 11 side inlets and a 10 acre wetland restoration with an additional $126,500 in matching funds.
+HLWD was awarded a $61,500 MDM grant from the Minnesota Board of Water and Soil Resources (BWSR) to support this portion of the SHL Total Maximum Daily Load (TMDL) Implementation Plan from the Clean Water Fund.
+HLWD partnered with the Minnesota Board of Water and Soil Resources and the Jackson County Soil and Watershed Conservation District to develop and fund the project, which included 11 side inlets and a 10-acre wetland restoration with an additional $126,500 in matching funds.
 Since landowners are responsible for the repair cost portion of projects, grant funding is utilized to pay for the improvement-related costs that are targeted on water quality improvements.

-ISG worked with many rural landowners throughout the project to address their drainage needs in a sustainable way, while keeping long-term water quality solutions for the watershed at the forefront.
+ISG continues to work with rural landowners throughout each project to address their drainage needs in a sustainable way, while keeping long-term water quality solutions for the watershed at the forefront.